sigfredonin/Z80-John-Bell-80-280/README.md

 two in the RAM address decode logic.
 This could have been avoided by inverting /A15 from the EPROM address decode logic using the unused NAND gate U6A.
-This would cost one gate more gate delay, but that's unlikely to cause any problems or slow down memory access.
+This would cost one more gate delay, but that's unlikely to cause any problems or slow down memory access.

 However ...